It’s 9:50 AM. Work starts in 10 minutes; I am punctual, awake, and ready for the day. Awesome.

 4. Play some angry music at work!

 Plugging in our earphones to ignore the chatter and ruckus in the office has become an ordinary practice for us in this age.
 However, it might have never come to you that the music you listen to can directly affect your work performance.
-In fact, anger focuses our attention on rewards, increases persistence, makes us feel in control and more optimistic about achieving our goals3.
+In fact, anger focuses our attention on rewards, increases persistence, makes us feel in control and more optimistic about achieving our goals.

 In an experiment done by Tamir and her colleagues, participants are exposed to angry music before an aggressive shooting game.
-Inducing their anger has actually improved their performance in the game.4 Although your work might be slightly different from a computer game which involves a lot of action, we believe the music can still give you a boost in productivity.
+Inducing their anger has actually improved their performance in the game.
+Although your work might be slightly different from a computer game which involves a lot of action, we believe the music can still give you a boost in productivity.

 5. Associate something you love with your work.

-According to Dan Ariely, he would connect a ritual he loves – morning coffee with writing5, so even though writing might be a tough task in times, he would be enjoying the whole process of sipping coffee and writing.
+According to Dan Ariely, he would connect a ritual he loves – morning coffee with writing, so even though writing might be a tough task in times, he would be enjoying the whole process of sipping coffee and writing.

 It could be anything from listening to a certain soundtrack to munching on that bagel you get from the store below – when you combine the task you need to be productive on with something you love, your productivity would spike for sure.